Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Experimental Setup

 \paragraph{Racism} Racism in this study is based on the Symbolic Racism Theory~\cite{kinder_prejudice_1981, baumeister_symbolic_2007, sears_symbolic_1988}, measured in humans with the Symbolic Racism 2000 Scale (SR2K; ~\citealp{henry_symbolic_2002}).
 Symbolic racism is a form of prejudice against Black people, rooted in beliefs that Black people violate traditional American values such as individualism and discipline~\cite{kinder_prejudice_1981}.

-Racism has wide societal implications including discrimination in housing markets~\cite{feagin_excluding_1999, pager_sociology_2008} for example, due to personal prejudice in landlords~\cite{ondrich_landlords_1999}.
-As a downstream task, we evaluate models on their ability to generate housing recommendations for users relocating to major U.S. cities, and assess racial bias by measuring the extent to which LLMs recommend neighborhoods with more favorable socioeconomic characteristics to white users compared to Black users (~\citealp{liu_racial_2024}; for more details see Appendix~\ref{app:housing-recommendation}).
+Racism has wide societal implications including discrimination in housing markets~\cite{feagin_excluding_1999, pager_sociology_2008}, for example, due to personal prejudice in landlords~\cite{ondrich_landlords_1999}.
+As a downstream task, we evaluate models on their ability to generate housing recommendations for users relocating to major U.S. cities, and assess racial bias by measuring the extent to which LLMs recommend neighborhoods with more favorable socioeconomic characteristics to white users compared to Black users~\cite{liu_racial_2024}.
+To do so, we prompt models with paired user profiles differing only by race and ask them to select recommended neighborhoods from a fixed stratified sample of 20 options per city (for more details see Appendix~\ref{app:housing-recommendation}).

 \paragraph{Morality} The Moral Foundations Theory~\cite{haidt_intuitive_2004} defines human morality as built on modular foundations that explain variations in moral values.
 The theory identifies five core moral foundations: care, fairness, ingroup, authority, and purity.
-The Moral Foundations Questionnaire (MFQ; \citealp{graham_mapping_2011}) can be used to measure a human's endorsement of each moral foundation.
+The Moral Foundations Questionnaire (MFQ; \citealp{graham_mapping_2011}) is used to measure a human's endorsement of each moral foundation.

 As a downstream task, we present models with realistic moral dilemmas, asking them for advice on issues like standing up to an authority figure.
 Dilemmas on care, fairness and ingroup come from the DailyDilemmas dataset~\cite{chiu_dailydilemmas_2025} and dilemmas on purity and authority from Reddit posts on advice subreddits (r/advice and r/relationship\_advice).
-We use GPT4o to assess whether the LLM advice aligns with each moral foundation (e.g., advising not to oppose authority scores high on authority).
+We use GPT4o to assess whether the LLM's advice aligns with each moral foundation (e.g., advising not to oppose authority scores high on authority).
+Each dilemma could be addressed by taking an action that affirmed a moral value, e.g., care.
+If the LLM's advice to the dilemma suggests the course of action that affirms the value, the LLM scores high on that corresponding value.
 Details on the dataset, scoring, and validation are in Appendix~\ref{app:adivce}.

-More details on the three psychological theories and their social implications are in Appendix~\ref{app:theoretical-background}.
-The items, instructions and answer options of each test are in Appendix~\ref{app:test-material}.
-The test scores and/or subscale scores are computed by averaging the numeric values of the chosen answer options to the respective items.
+We provide more details on the three psychological theories and their social implications in Appendix~\ref{app:theoretical-background}.
+The items, instructions, and answer options of each test are in Appendix~\ref{app:test-material}.